Search

 Reflection

 Human beings have an inbuilt sense of right and wrong that provides them with a sense of justice and injustice.
+From a biblical perspective, this reflects the fact that they are made in the image of God and inhabit a moral universe.

 In Luke’s crucifixion narrative, one condemned criminal seems to recognise Jesus as the Messiah but is angry that Jesus appears to offer no help.
 The other condemned prisoner allows his innate sense of justice to surface.
 Consequently, he acknowledges that he is getting what he deserves, but that Jesus is not.
 This opens him to a future: ‘Jesus, remember me when you come into your kingdom.’
 That is enough faith and trust for Jesus to show deep mercy and bring this prisoner into paradise.